Premier of China: Powers and duties

 The premier is the highest administrative position in the government of China.
 The premier heads the State Council and is responsible for organizing and administering the Chinese civil bureaucracy.
 For example, the premier is tasked with planning and implementing national economic and social development and the state budget.
 The premier has always been a member of the Politburo Standing Committee of the Chinese Communist Party.
-The premier leads the Leading Party Members Group, which responsible for overseeing the implementation of CCP Central Committee policies in the State Council.
+The premier leads the Leading Party Members Group of the State Council, which is responsible for overseeing the implementation of CCP Central Committee policies in the State Council.

-The premier's duties includes overseeing the various ministries, departments, commissions and statutory agencies.
-The premier can also propose the establishment, merger or dissolution of ministries, which would then be decided upon by the NPC or its Standing Committee.
-The premier officially nominated the candidates for vice premiers, state councillors, ministerial offices and the secretary-general of the State Council for appointment by the NPC.
+The premier's duties include overseeing the various ministries, departments, commissions and statutory agencies of the State Council.
+The premier can also propose the establishment, merger or dissolution of ministries, which would then be decided upon by the National People's Congress or its Standing Committee.
+The premier nominates the candidates for vice premiers, state councillors, ministerial offices and the secretary-general of the State Council for appointment by the NPC.
 The vice premiers assist the premier in their duties.
 The first-ranked vice premier acts in the premier's capacity in their absence.
+The premier also signs the order approving the appointments or removals of State Council officials at the deputy-ministerial level, as well as the Chief Executive of Hong Kong and the Chief Executive of Macau.
 The premier chairs the plenary and executive meetings of the State Council.
 The executive meetings include the premier, vice premiers, state councillors and the secretary-general of the State Council, and are held two or three times a month, and can be held in any time if necessary.
+The premier can call Work Meetings in order to issue instructions; these meetings were abolished in 2003 but were reintroduced in 2023.
+The premier also chairs the bimonthly special study sessions, which highlight an area for the State Council to study.
 The State Council has the authority to issue proposals to the NPC and its Standing Committee, which must be approved by the premier.
 It can also draft or abolish administrative regulations, which are then signed into order and promulgated by the premier.
 The premier delivers a government work report at the annual session of the NPC.
-The premier also signs the order approving the appointments or removals of State Council officials at the deputy-ministerial level, as well as the Chief Executive of Hong Kong and the Chief Executive of Macau.

 The premier does not have command authority over the armed forces, but is generally the head of the National Defense Mobilization Commission which is a department of the armed forces.
 The State Council has the authority to impose martial law in subdivisions below the provincial-level administrative divisions, which the premier then proclaims in an order; premier Li Peng once used the authority to impose martial law in parts of Beijing and to order the military crackdown of the Tiananmen Square protests in 1989.